 Your shoulder is a marvel of biological engineering, permitting a wide range of motion accompanied by a great deal of strength.
 When something goes wrong, pain and stiffness can quickly interfere with elements of your daily life that you may take for granted.
-The surgeons of Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, use arthroscopic techniques to diagnose and repair many shoulder disorders, finding the origin of your shoulder pain and getting your life on track.
+The surgeons of The Methodist Physician Group Specialists in Merrillville, Indiana, use arthroscopic techniques to diagnose and repair many shoulder disorders, finding the origin of your shoulder pain and getting your life on track.
 Call or click today to schedule a consultation.

 Arthroscopic surgery uses a tool called an arthroscope; its tiny video camera can see inside and around joints in your body.
 One of the primary advantages of an arthroscope is that it gives your surgeon detailed views inside your body without the need for the large surgical openings necessary for unaided sight.